Book: Anatomy of loneliness by Teal Swan

 Our social environment make us deny and burry some of our traits

-- Society and family value certain traits and repel others.
+- Society and family value certain traits and repel others, usually with the best intentions, but not always with the best results.

-- People tend to be loved for their valued traits and shamed for others.
+- People tend to be loved for their valued traits and ashamed for others.

 - This form later their “should”, what they believe they “should” do, be or have.